My journey into facilitating the expressive arts has been mostly experiential. I was lucky to be able to learn on the job.

 Boundaries, Ethics, and Safety

-If you are unsure about the safety, boundaries, and ethics of running a facilitation group it is best to seek professional training.
-I feel great respect for the therapeutic standards of care elucidated in formal academic education, and I also see that what we love is our particular and personal form of genius.
-Structured education can only contribute to our genius when it supports us to express our uniqueness, and originate our own path.
+If you are unsure about the safety, boundaries, and ethics of running an art facilitation group it is best to seek professional training.
+I feel great respect for the therapeutic standards of care elucidated in formal academic education, and I also see that what we love expresses our particular form of genius.
+Academic expressive arts and art therapy education can only contribute to our genius when it supports us to express and actualize our unique gifts.

 How Did You Become an Expressive Arts Facilitator?